usefmtly

 What do the density labels mean?

-Density is estimated from average words per paragraph: Sparse (< 20) suits bullet lists or social posts; Light (20–49) fits web content; Balanced (50–99) is good for blog posts and articles; Dense (100–199) is academic or technical; Heavy (200+) is dissertation-level prose.
+Density is estimated from average words per paragraph: Sparse (< 20) suits bullet lists or social posts; Light (20–49) fits short web copy; Balanced (50–99) is good for blog posts and articles; Dense (100–199) is academic or technical; Heavy (200+) usually means the paragraph is doing too much at once and should be split for readability.

 What is the recommended paragraph length for web content?